Sn4bs/Sn4bs.github.io/README.md

-# Sn4bs.github.io
+# Sn4bs
-A site hosted with Github Pages.
+A simple site hosted with Github Pages.